 ”“It is such a joy to know that The Warehouse Theatre can reach high school students with Shakespeare.
 We heard students saying they were blown away and had never thought about Shakespeare in current day and time.
 One student proclaimed, “I paid attention the entire time!
 I get it!
 I love Shakespeare because of them!”
 The Q&A time provided my favorite question and it came from a young lady that asked the cast, ‘How did you make it seem so real?’
 That is the mark of the true professionalism and quality you can rely on from The Warehouse Theatre.”Seth ReimerSumter Opera House

-In Shakespeare’s classic tale of exuberance and rebellion, two young lovers from rival families tempt fate in their pursuit of passion.
-Magnetically drawn to each other, they must decide where their loyalties lie: to the home or to the heart.
+Four rebellious teens.
+A band of mischievous magical creatures.
+And the worst community theatre troupe you’ve ever seen.
+In Shakespeare’s classic tale of love, jealousy, and hijinks, what happens in the woods, stays in the woods.
 This new production, at once both contemporary and timeless, features six actors playing multiple roles and utilizes The Warehouse Theatre’s highly theatrical approach to Shakespeare’s texts.

 This production runs approximately 70 minutes with no intermission and is appropriate for middle and high school students.